ivpn/ivpn.net/src/content/en/pages/privacy-guides/self-audit-part2.md

 You can find how to configure Wireshark to tag the packets as QUIC in the [first part of the series](/privacy-guides/self-audit-series-part1/#force-wireshark-to-decode-packets-using-a-given-protocol).

-On Wireshark main display with the packets list, if the column "Info" displays "Protected Payload" for all packets, this indicates the packets are using WireGuard, but if you see most packets have the text "Retry" it means you are looking at QUIC packets and obfuscation is working.
+On Wireshark main display with the packets list, if the column "Info" displays "Protected Payload" for all packets.
+This indicates the packets are using WireGuard, but if you see most packets have the text "Retry" it means you are looking at QUIC packets and obfuscation is working.

 Further verification can be done by looking at the protocol details on a packet, either at the bottom of the display or in a popup window by double-clicking on a packet.